From the makers of Denmark's The Killing and Borgen: a costume drama

 “We make television for Danes, being a Danish public service station.
 You cannot design something just to go abroad ...
 But sometimes you just hit the right note and it becomes relatable outside the country’s borders,” she said.

-Nevertheless, viewers outside of Denmark will recognize some of the faces of ‘1864’ such as Borgen’s prime minister Sidse Babett-Knudsen, Borgen spin doctor Pilou Asbaek and The Killing’s superintendent Soren Malling.
+Nevertheless, viewers outside of Denmark will recognise some of the faces of ‘1864’ such as Borgen’s prime minister Sidse Babett-Knudsen, Borgen spin doctor Pilou Asbaek and The Killing’s superintendent Soren Malling.

 The director, Ole Bornedal, wrote and directed 90s thriller Nightwatch, starring Ewan McGregor and Patricia Arquette in the English version and the then unknown Game of Thrones actor Nikolaj Coster-Waldau in the Danish version.